 Our physicians work directly with our research scientists to advance patient care.
 By studying the mechanism of breast cancer, our researchers can translate lab-based discoveries into personalized bedside treatment.
 This approach fosters a truly beneficial experience for our patients, as they lead to novel findings and new directions for therapeutic interventions.

-John Wayne Cancer Institute Biospecimen & Research Data Repository
+Saint John’s Cancer Institute Biospecimen & Research Data Repository

 (PI: Dr. Jennifer Linehan)